AdelKS/QuantumResolver/README.md

 qmake CONFIG+='debug sanitizer sanitize_address' QuantumResolver.pro
 make
 ```

+This will create a `quantum` executable in the same folder.

 Otherwise, if you have `QtCreator` you can simply open the `.pro` file and setup the project for "Release" and "Debug" builds.
 Then press the "Play" button.